encode/django-rest-framework/docs/tutorial/1-serialization.md

 ---

 **Note**: The code for this tutorial is available in the [tomchristie/rest-framework-tutorial][repo] repository on GitHub.
-As pieces of code are introduced, they are committed to this repository.
 The completed implementation is also online as a sandbox version for testing, [available here][sandbox].

 ---